 Many people actively discourage the notion of pursuing multiple lines of career.
 They consider it a form of hedge-betting.
 For Peter Thiel, internet legend and author of ‘Zero to One‘, the thought of not focusing on one single thing and imbibing it with 100% of your energy is akin to fooling oneself.

 But in real life, we frequently hedge our bets.
-We could direct the money from expenses like life insurance and health insurance into furthering our careers, right?
+We could direct money from our bank account designated for expenses like life insurance and health insurance into furthering our careers, right?
 We'd get to our goals faster and we'd be happier.
 But we don't do this.
 We hedge our bets.

 Thiel’s philosophy of aiming high and building monopolies is noble but doomed to failure for most people.
 Failure is not something that scares me though.
 I've experienced it often enough to know it's part of learning and life.